sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 - digits are in the format recognized by the [Number](doc:types#number) type

-- digits are followed optionally by pounds, kilograms, or their abbreviations
+- "pounds", "kilograms", or their abbreviations follow the digits

 For example: